gwynethallwright/cs291d_project/README.md

     ```
     main 1 2 3 3 3
     ```
 3. Use vk.bin to check proof in proof.bin.
-The last line of the output should be verify_proof(): verified.
+If the number is the public value, the last line of the output should be verify_proof(): verified.
     ```
     main 1
     ```